SilenZcience/Cat_For_Windows/README.md

 > :warning: **You should never trust any execuatable file!**

-> AutoIt executables are known to be **misidentified** as a **virus**.
+> AutoIt executables are known for getting **misidentified** as a **virus**.
 In this case you will need to exclude the binary-file from any antivirus software installed.
 Feel free to read/compile the [cat.au3](src/cat.au3) yourself using the official [Aut2Exe Converter](https://www.autoitscript.com/site/autoit/downloads/).

 ### Installation